Student stories – Continuing Studies | Unified – Page 2

 woman on her tablet in front of a window UW–Madison Online: Educational access for returning adult students

-For Nicole Knutson, it was never if she would get a college degree, it was when .
+For Nicole Knutson, it was never if she would get a college degree, it was when.
 She loved academics.
-But after high school, about…
+But after high school, about halfway into her first…

 Badger Ready grad prepares to take on the state capitol